HENRYMARTIN5/installarch/README.md

  - Xfce (`xfce`) ![image](https://user-images.githubusercontent.com/62612165/204825545-37870b45-70bf-4d59-8618-b2348e0acfda.png)

-I personally reccomend KDE Plasma for experienced Windows users, LXQt for people running on Vms or other less powerful machines, GNOME for people wanting a minimalist, modern desktop with a bit of a different layout, and Xfce for people who want to use Arch for development due to its powerful tiling manager.
-If you want a somewhat Windows-esque experience with a bit of a switched up feature set, I reccomend looking into Budgie, which mimics GNOME in functionality (it was based on GNOME, actually) but adds features that will require some adjusting to from windows.
+I personally recommend KDE Plasma for experienced Windows users, LXQt for people running on VMs or other less powerful machines, GNOME for people wanting a minimalist, modern desktop with a bit of a different layout, and Xfce for people who want to use Arch for development due to its powerful tiling manager.
+If you want a somewhat Windows-esque experience with a bit of a switched up feature set, I recommend looking into Budgie, which mimics GNOME in functionality (it was based on GNOME, actually) but adds features that will require some adjusting to from windows.

 TL;DR: KDE Plasma for Windows users, LXQt for less powerful machines, GNOME for something modern, Xfce for development, Budgie for Windows-esque with added features.